 Vitamin B6 and folate, both present in barley, prevent the buildup of a compound known as homocysteine.
 When excessive amounts of homocysteine accumulate in the body, it can damage blood vessels and lead to heart problems.

 Selenium is a mineral that is not present in most foods, but it can be found in barley.
 It plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.

 Fiber intake from plant-based foods is associated with a lower risk of colorectal cancer.
 Some studies have suggested that beta-glucan fiber may stimulate the immune system.
 As a result, it could help fight cancer cells and prevent tumors from forming.
 However, more evidence is needed to support this claim.

 Choline is an important and versatile nutrient in barley that helps with sleep, muscle movement, learning, and memory.

 Choline also helps to maintain the structure of cellular membranes, aids in the transmission of nerve impulses, assists in the absorption of fat, and reduces chronic inflammation.

 6) Digestion and regularity

 Barley's fiber content helps prevent constipation and promote regularity for a healthy digestive tract.

 7) Weight management and satiety

 Adequate fiber intake is commonly recognized as an important factor in weight loss by functioning as a "bulking agent" in the digestive system.

-Fiber in the diet helps to increase satiety and reduce appetite, making you feel fuller for longer with the goal of lowering your overall calorie intake.
+Fiber in the diet helps to increase satiety and reduce appetite, making people feel fuller for longer.
+This can help lower the overall calorie intake.

 Barley is commonly found in two forms: hulled and pearled.
 Hulled barley has undergone minimal processing to remove only the inedible outer shell, leaving the bran and germ intact.
 Pearled barley has had the layer of bran removed along with the hull.